Old screen doors have been calling me for some time.

 Laundry room door.
 Boring.
 Perfect place!

 So, I pulled all the nails out and took off the old screen, then sanded and painted the door the same grey color as the old wood I had also found from the old house to use in the hall bathroom.
 I have painted a lot of the trim that grey color.
-I did not need to have a special color mixed up, but lucked into the exact color called, ironically, Great Smoky Mountain, from Colorplace at Walmart.
+I did not need to have a special color mixed up, but lucked into the exact color called, ironically, Grand Smoky Mountain, from Colorplace at Walmart.
 My dad told me that my grandfather sold "Battleship Grey" in his store, so that is probably what this really is.